Tatenda-Prince/Automating-the-Deployment-of-a-Serverless-CRUD-App-with-Python/README.md

-Now lets test the GET Method to get a single product not in the table
+## Now lets test the GET Method to get a single productId that is not in the table

 we get a 404 error